These holiday menu staples will be hardest hit by supply chain issues and price hikes

 There may be plenty of cranberries to make cranberry sauce – just no easy way to package it.
 Others are having trouble getting labels for their products.
 As food makers get creative on how to cope with packaging changes and shortages, those costs can be passed on to consumers.

 On top of the packaging problems, “the California drought [is] also impacting grapes, nuts, different fruits and vegetables.
-And Hurricane Ida shut down sugar refineries in the southeast,” said Holcomb.
+And Hurricane Ida shut down sugar refineries in the southeast,” Holcomb said.
 “Any one of those might have an impact.
 You throw them all together, and they become quite the challenge.”

 Even your raw vegetables might be more expensive because the cost of fertilizer, much of which is imported from China, has skyrocketed.
 Not to mention, the increased cost of fertilizer means it’s more expensive to grow corn, which means it’s more expensive to raise chickens, turkey and other livestock.
 “It’s one big expensive circle,” said Holcomb.

 When it comes to desserts, the same packaging problems apply for a can of pumpkin or a pre-made frozen pie crust.
-Since those are both shelf stable, just buy them when you see them, advised Holcomb.
+Since those are both shelf stable, just buy them when you see them, Holcomb advised.
 Even some of the sturdier vegetables, like sweet potatoes, will last long enough if you store them properly.

 “Start planning ahead and it gives you time to look around.
 If one store doesn’t have that one product you want, it gives you time to look around for the thing you want,” he said.

 Now for many families’ main course: meat.
-The cost of all food is up nearly 5% from a year ago, according to the Bureau of Labor Statistics, but meat prices have risen especially high, said Derrell Pierce, an Oklahoma State agricultural economics professor specializing in livestock.
+The cost of all food is up nearly 5 percent from a year ago, according to the Bureau of Labor Statistics, but meat prices have risen especially high, said Derrell Pierce, an Oklahoma State agricultural economics professor specializing in livestock.

 The protein markets have been through a lot in the last year, with demand spiking during COVID-19 lockdowns and meat processing plants being hit hard by virus outbreaks.
 Pierce doesn’t expect we’ll be seeing cleaned out, empty meat cases at grocery stores this year, but there are still some quirks you may notice.